How much does Kylian Mbappe earn and what is the France star’s net worth?

 And a hat-trick against Barcelona at Camp Nou in the 2020/21 Champions League last 16 seemed to confirm his rise to superstar status.

-How much does Mbappe earn?
+Mbappe salary: How much does he earn?

 With a transfer that was so expensive, the wages for Mbappe were never going to come cheap for PSG.